Healing Emotional Neglect: The First Step.

 There’s another tricky thing about someone with CEN asking for help.
 Because they find it so hard to say “No” – they assume everyone finds it hard.
 Combine this with the fact that they don’t want to upset anyone or cause a fuss.
 What this witch’s brew makes is someone who never wants to put anyone else in the awkward position of having to say “No”.
 Or heaven forbid– in the position of feeling obligated to say “Yes”.

 Let me stop you right there and tell you something very important.
 Most people don’t feel guilty saying “No”.
 They’ll let you know if they can’t do something, and they’ll move on and forget all about it.
 They even expect other people to say “No” to their requests some of the time.
-They won’t replay the conversation again and again in their head trying to work out why you said “No”.
-They’ll accept that you have a good reason, that it’s nothing personal and they’ll go and find someone who can help them.
+They won’t replay the conversation again and again in their heads, trying to work out why you said “No”.
+They’ll accept that you have a good reason, that it’s nothing personal, and they’ll go and find someone who can help them.

 This is assertiveness.
 Assertiveness.
 NOT aggressiveness.
 Which I’m sure is how you feel it comes across when you try to say “No”.